delale/MAT101-Discovering-Patterns-in-the-English-Language/README.md

-This is a private repository for shared use for the MAT 101 Final Project:\
+This is a public repository for shared use for the MAT 101 Final Project:\
 DISCOVERING PATTERNS IN THE ENGLISH LANGUAGE.

 Group: